What is Plant Fiber?

 - It is one of the most commonly used fibres.

-- When cotton plants start flowering, they give flowers of yellowish-white colour which turns red in colour after a few days.
+- When cotton plants start flowering, they give flowers of yellowish-white colour which turns red after a few days.

 - Slowly, flowers change into cotton balls.